yusufprasetyo25/supplyseer/CONTRIBUTING.md

 Happy coding! 🚚📊✨

 ---

-*Remember: This is a professional community project focused on advancing supply chain analytics.
+*Remember: This is a professional community project focused on advancing supply chain analytics and game theory applications.
 Let's collaborate to build better supply chain solutions together!*